Bolbotunov/Gd-FD3-22-25_Bolbotunov/README.md

 # ![MM](https://github.com/user-attachments/assets/aae66416-8ce4-4cf0-a972-1ddd8e65a399) **MacroMate App**
-## is an educational React application for nutrition and macronutrient tracking.
+MacroMate is an educational React application for nutrition and macronutrient tracking.
 Users can calculate their daily calorie needs based on personal parameters, maintain a food diary, track daily nutrients, and work with a product database.

 ### Features:
 Calorie calculator